-It offers banking services not only to Filipinos but as well as to foreigners such as Taiwanese and Koreans residing in Metro Manila and nearby provinces.
+It offers banking services to customers residing in Metro Manila and nearby provinces.
 The Bank's parent Company is one of best managed banks in Taiwan.
 Subsequently, the expertise of its parent company in the marketing and risk management system can be relayed to the Bank with the objectives of providing value to its stakeholders and customers.